-The funding is paving the way for the local residents and the business community in Sudbury Town to work together in preparing a neighbourhood plan which will set out a range of policies to shape how Sudbury Town could change in the future.
-This is a key objective for STRA.
+This funding paved the way for the local residents and the business community in Sudbury Town to work together in preparing a neighbourhood plan.
 Upon being awarded funding, STRA Chair said:

 'STRA are delighted to win this joint bid with Brent Council.
 We can now set about delivering a neighbourhood plan for Sudbury Town that reflects the desires and wishes of both the residents and businesses living and working in the community.'